1and1/itBldz/README.md

 The goal is to provide an easy to setup framework which allow every development team a "closed for modification, open for extension"-plattform for their own needs.

+## Principles

+1. The build and deployment pipelines are to be explicit, repeatable, and tested.
+2. It must be easy to understand what happens when.
+3. A build/deployment-definition is configuration

 ## Usage

 ### Setup